lrcfmd/MolecularSetTransformer/README.md

     python train_bert_descriptors.py -dataset_name [dataset_name] -model_save_dir [directory to save your model]

-## You can  now visualize the data with streamlite and get quick predictions by using your SMILES pairs
+## You can use Streamlit to get quick predictions for any given SMILES pair

     just click on the link: https://share.streamlit.io/katerinavr/streamlit/app.py